 On the national scene, Hopkins built one of the most dominating teams in Division II basketball and the CIAA in 2001-02.
 A season that saw the Bears rank nationally for the first time in school history during the entire season.
-The Bears enjoyed wins over national powers Tampa, Carson Newman, West Georgia and handed CIAA and national power Virginia Union the worst losy in school history, 122-81.
+The Bears enjoyed wins over national powers Tampa, Carson Newman, West Georgia and handed CIAA and national power Virginia Union the worst lost in school history, 122-81.
 Hopkins is one of the most winningest coaches in Shaw program history, compiling an all-time record of 109-63 overall (.634) where he has three seasons with 20 wins or more.

-Prior to Shaw, Hopkins was the head coach for boys basketball at Mount Zion Academy Prep (Durham, NC), where he compiled a 200-39 record.
+Prior to Shaw, Hopkins was the head coach for boys’ basketball at Mount Zion Academy Prep (Durham, NC), where he compiled a 200-39 record.
 The success that season awarded him the Basketball Times National Coach of the Year honor.
-Combining his high school and collegiate record (7 yrs), Hopkins has a 243-54.
+Combining his high school and collegiate record (10 yrs.), Hopkins has a 318-102.